Jakob Ammann: Beginning

-In 1693, Jakob Ammann, "together with the ministers and elders," sent a general letter to people within the Swiss Brethren congregations, asking for a meeting in which he wanted clarification about where they stood on three issues: 1) Shunning those who had been banned, 2) whether liars should be excommunicated, and 3) if people could be saved who did not follow God’s word.
+In 1693, Jakob Ammann, "together with the ministers and elders," sent a general letter to people within the Swiss Brethren congregations, asking for a meeting in which he wanted clarification about where they stood on three questions: 1) Shunning those who had been banned, 2) whether liars should be excommunicated, and 3) if people could be saved who did not follow God’s word.
 This last issue was referring to the "good-hearted", meaning those who sympathized with the Anabaptists and even helped them materially in times of persecution, but who would not take the step of rebaptism.
 Those siding with Ammann felt that these "good-hearted" people should not be looked upon and consoled as "saved" unless they took up the cross and followed Christ in rebaptism and obedience to his teachings.

-Along with feetwashing, these three issues were at the core of the division.
-However, other issues surfaced during the discussions in the following years, including frequency of communion and how church discipline should be conducted.
-Another issue mentioned during the time of the schism was the establishment of stricter regulations concerning dress and beard styles.
-However, social avoidance of banned individuals was the most controversial of all the issues, and thus it has sometimes been erroneously considered as the only cause of the schism.
+Along with feetwashing, these three points were at the core of the division.
+However, other disputations surfaced during the discussions in the following years, including frequency of communion and how church discipline should be conducted.
+Another matter mentioned during the time of the schism was the establishment of stricter regulations concerning dress and beard styles.
+However, social avoidance of banned individuals was the most controversial of all the differences between them, and thus it has sometimes been erroneously considered as the only cause of the schism.

 Excommunications

-Jakob Ammann and Nicolas Augsburger were chosen by a ministerial committee to travel to Switzerland for a meeting with church leaders to find out where the Swiss congregations stood on the disputed issues.
+Jakob Ammann and Nicolas Augsburger were chosen by a ministerial committee to travel to Switzerland for a meeting with church leaders to find out where the Swiss congregations stood on the disputed points..
 At first, a few of the Swiss ministers agreed with Ammann’s view, but in a later meeting Hans Reist would not agree with social avoidance, using Matthew 15:17 as a basis for "what enters the mouth is no sin."
 Another meeting was called, in which Hans Reist did not show up, saying he was busy.
 At this point, Jakob Ammann became irritated (verdreiszlich) and then proceeded to announce that Hans Reist was excommunicated on six points.
 When Ammann questioned some of the other Swiss ministers at the meeting where they stood on the issues, they pleaded for time to consult with their congregations.
 Ammann saw this as a turning back, since some of them had previously expressed agreement with his side.
 He then proceeded to announce the excommunication of six of the present ministers.
 Amman and the four men with him then left "without shaking hands with anyone."
 These excommunications created a definite breach within the Swiss Brethren movement.
 The Reist side eventually excommunicated the Ammann side as well.